NBISweden/workshop-python/ht19/project.md

 Human reference annotation file (`GTF` format):
 - [Homo_sapiens.GRCh38.93.gtf.gz](ftp://ftp.ensembl.org/pub/release-93/gtf/homo_sapiens/Homo_sapiens.GRCh38.93.gtf.gz)

-The CFTR gene is located on chromosome `7`.
 After downloading the files, read up on how the files are structured.

 Some of the tasks involve outputting long sequences.
 To make sure they are correct, use the <code>utils.check_answers</code> package:
 <pre class="highlight"><code>from utils import check_answers</code></pre>

 # Warmup {#warmup}

-1. What is the length of chr7 on the reference sequence??
+1. What is the length of chromosome 7 on the reference sequence?

    <details>
    <summary>Tip</summary>
    <section>
    <p>Open the reference fasta file and read it line by line.</p>
-   <p>Ignore the first line and, in a loop, get the length of each line (from which you remove the trailing newline character).</p>
+   <p>In a loop, ignore the first line and get the length of each following line.</p>
+   <p>Don't forget to remove the trailing newline character from each line.</p>
    <p>Sum up all the lengths you found.</p>
    </section>
    </details>
    <details>
    <summary>Answer</summary>
    <section>
-   <p>Chromosome 7 has 159.345.973 base pairs.</p>
+   <p>Chromosome 7 has 159,345,973 base pairs.</p>
    </section>
    </details>